andreireitz/ng-contenteditable/README.md

 If your model data is not available, ngContentEditable will default to whatever static content you have contained within your element.
 This is handy, when for example you are mocking up a web page, or you want to publish with initial static content the user can later modify.
 Subsequent changes can update to your model.

+####Scope####

+Any directives which are placed within an editable region (either implicitly or by user drag drop interaction), will be compiled dynamically.
+These directives will have access to the following property (as long as they are not defined with isolate scope):

+__$isNgContentEditable__ (boolean)

+You can access this property to determine if your directive is effectively in "editable mode".
+This way, you can define logic for specific behaviors, in this case.

 ##editable-control##

 Directive declaration style is by class, by adding the "editable-control" class name to any elements you wish to function as a command / button within your web page or application.